Ma-Nee Chacaby: Critical acclaim

-The biography was awarded the U.S. Oral History Association's 2017 Book Award, as well as the Ontario Historical Society's 2018 Alison Prentice Award for Best Book on Women's History in Ontario.
-In addition, A Two-Spirit Journey was a shortlisted Lambda Literary Award finalist for Lesbian Memoir/Biography at the 29th Lambda Literary Awards in 2017, and was shortlisted for the Mary Scorer Award for Best Book by a Manitoba Publisher at the 2017 Manitoba Book Awards.
+The biography was awarded the Oral History Association's 2017 Book Award, as well as the Ontario Historical Society's 2018 Alison Prentice Award for the best book on Ontario women's history.
+In addition, A Two-Spirit Journey was a finalist for the Lambda Literary Award for Lesbian Memoir/Biography at the 29th Lambda Literary Awards in 2017, and was shortlisted for the Mary Scorer Award for Best Book by a Manitoba Publisher at the 2017 Manitoba Book Awards.

 In 2019, A Two-Spirit Journey was published in French as Un Parcours Bispirituel by Les éditions du remue-ménage.
-That same year, Chacaby served as one of the grand marshals of the Fierté Montréal parade.

-In 2025, A Two-Spirit Journey was named as a finalist for Canada Reads, where it was advocated by actress and podcaster Shayla Stonechild.
-It was the winner of the competition.
+In 2025, A Two-Spirit Journey won the Canada Reads competition, having been championed by Shayla Stonechild.